 P&A Pallets’ Heat Treated Wooden Pallets

-Our heat treated wooden pallets are perfect for import and export, as they all go through the heat treatment process in our state-of-the-art kiln drying facility, wherein they are heated to a minimum core temperature of 56°C for a minimum of 30 minutes to ensure that they meet the ISPM 15 Standards, essentially giving them a Worldwide passport.
+Our heat treated wooden pallets are perfect for import and export, as they all go through the heat treatment process in our state-of-the-art kiln drying facility, wherein they are heated to a minimum core temperature of 56°C to ensure that they meet the ISPM 15 Standards, essentially giving them a Worldwide passport.

 Specially licenced by the Forestry Commission, the International Standard for Phytosanitary Measure (ISPM 15 standard) covers all wood products and wooden packaging material, such as pallets, wooden crates, dunnages, etc., requiring that they be debarked and then heat treated or fumigated with methyl bromide and stamped or branded with a mark of compliance.
 All of our heat-treated wood packaging material pallets bear this mark to show that they meet the above requirements and are regulated as part of the UK Wood Packaging Material Marking Programme (UKWPMMP).